Skip to main content

 • Prompt Architecture: System instructions externalized into separate .ts files, decoupled from handler logic

 For details on how AI is constrained and positioned pedagogically, see A Note on AI Use.
-For how observability functions as pedagogy, see AI Observability.

 Black Box Micro-Engagement (BBME) System (In Development)